userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 >>>> Destroying the vagrant server will remove all traces of the VM from your computer, reclaiming any disk space used by it.
 However, it also means the next time you vagrant up, you will be creating a brand new VM with a fresh install of UserFrosting and a new database.

-### Using PostegreSQL

-By default, UserFrosting is pre-configured to install with a MySQL database.
-You can, however, switch to PostegreSQL or SQLite3 by editing the `install-config.yml` file in the vagrant directory.
-The next time you run `vagrant up` (or `vagrant provision`) it will be installed under the new configuration.

 ### Access phpmyadmin

 Your virtual machine provides phpmyadmin to make it easier to interact with the `UserFrosting` database.